I present to you the Boyfriend Hat:

 The Boyfriend Hat

 This pattern is designed and owned by me.
-Feel free to use the pattern for personal use, but please do not distribute this.
-Please send others the link to this site if you want to share the pattern.
-Thank you!
+Feel free to use the pattern for personal use, but please do not reprint or distribute this without my permission.

 Row 6: *K2tog, K1, P2; repeat from * until end of row (40 sts remain)